ceceliamcmillan/FinalProjectGroup01/README.md

 This Tableau story can be seen at  [link to dashboard](https://public.tableau.com/app/profile/nensi.pandya/viz/ds_salary/JobtitleandSalaryinUSd)

 What we plan to anaylze with our data:
 We have narrowed data down to residents of the US only to eliminate inaccuracies with currency.
-We plan to select 1-5 job titles to compare and make predictions with.
+We selected 3 job titles to compare salary trends for.

 Questions will include:
 ----